 This is where you identify the steps you need to take to achieve your goal.
 Wouldn’t it make things easier if you knew exactly what to do?

-If you have set a more challenging goal, you can break it down to smaller steps and set milestones to make it more manageable.
+If you have set a more challenging goal, you can break it down into smaller steps and set milestones to make it more manageable.

 Step 5: Continue to monitor your progress